|

 the barrel back and fourth on its side.
 Let stand for a few minutes, remove

-We also recommend that you use a high quality water filter such as Katadyn or Berkey, in filtering
+the bung caps, then rinse it out.
+We also recommend that you use a high quality water filter, such as Katadyn or Berkey, when filtering

 your rain water to provide the most sparkling clean water possible.